gabrielramirezv/BioPython/README.md

 All scripts are available in the repository.
 If there are additional instalation details, those will be described in the script internal documentation.

-## Inicio rápido
+## Quick Start

 In this repository you will find notes from the course _BioPython_, as well as scripts that automate the analysis of biologic data.

 ## License

 MIT License

-Copyright (c) 2022 Gabriel Ramírez Vilchis
+Copyright (c) 2024 Gabriel Ramírez Vilchis

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal